TotoWang-hhh/minimalogger/README.md

 ### Log Something
 Then you may want to add something to the log.
 Currently we have 5 types of log available, which are:
 - 🐞 Debug
-- ℹ Info
+- ℹ️ Info
-- ⚠ Warning
+- ⚠️ Warning
 - ❌ Error
 - 🛑 Critical